Cahuachi: History of research at Cahuachi

 Frabee was the first to actually acknowledge and excavate the site of Cahuachi in the Nazca region in 1922.
 The following researchers have also studied and interpreted the site: Kroeber (1926), Tello (1927), Doering (1932), Strong (1952–1953), Robinson (1954–1955).

 Among the most extensive research done at Cahuachi was the excavations conducted by archaeologist William Strong.
 Strong was one of the only archaeologists who took a broad approach to the site, contextualizing it within Nasca society and south coast prehistory.
 He set out to find stratigraphic evidence that would resolve the gap between Paracas and Nasca styles in the region.
 He also did settlement pattern studies in order to find out the kinds of activities that went on at Cahuachi.
 William Duncan Strong's excavations in the early Nasca site of Cahuachi from 1952–1953 found that the site was composed of temples, cemeteries, and house mounds.
 Following his findings, other scholars within Peruvian archaeology interpreted the site to have been an urban settlement with residential structures.
 However, more recent excavations and experiments suggests this to be unlikely.

-In the early 1980s, archaeologist Helaine Silverman and Italian architect Giuseppe Orefici conducted intensive and extensive archaeological excavations in several areas of the site.
+In the early 1980s, American archaeologist Helaine Silverman and Italian architect Giuseppe Orefici conducted intensive and extensive archaeological excavations in several areas of the site.
 This new research was aimed towards finding and clarifying the real character of the site and of Nasca society.
 Orefici's excavations in 1983 had revealed the evidence ceramic production in the form of an oven; however he has recovered various burial sites, ceremonial drums, and pottery which suggests that the site is indeed a ceremonial center.

 Cahuachi is where Helaine Silverman began her dissertation fieldwork on early Nasca society in 1983.
 She later inferred from her data and analysis how Cahuachi would have functioned as a ceremonial center and its role in state formation and urbanism, within a regional and pan-Andean scope.
 Silverman's data from the excavations and experiments in 1986, strongly support the claim that the site was indeed a ceremonial centre.
 Through her work and research, Silverman found no evidence of inhabitants or domestic and residential structures indicating it to be an urban settlement.
 She suggested that the site was used as a ceremonial center where people periodically performed religious activities.
 By examining the remains of pottery, Silverman also suggested that pottery was taken and was broken at the site as a part of the activities and rituals taking place at that time.
 The vegetal and faunal remains also indicated that food was brought to the site and immediately consumed there.
 Later research also indicated the consumption of hallucinogenic beverages at the site.

 Excavations and surveys conducted by Giuseppe Orefici indicate that the site was not a permanent domestic habitat.
 The site contains around 40 archaeological mounds and progressive excavations of the area found that most of these mounds were not used for habitation, but that it was more likely a religious ceremonial setting.